 Clinical experience in which the student implements all concepts learned in the didactic courses.
 As students advance in the clinical experience, they develop competencies for the correct performance of mammography procedures and acquire competencies in special procedures.
 As part of the clinical experience, the student must do a research project related to the field of breast health and imaging, in which he/she will deal with defining a problem or situation, literature search, data acquisition and analysis, and problem-solving.
 The student is required to complete 240 hrs of clinical practice and the development of a clinical portfolio in 60 hrs for a total 300hrs.
 Clinical evaluation includes interpreting medical orders, analysis of patient medical history, patient care and orientation, and competencies in positioning, communication, equipment handling, film critique, and quality control procedures.
-Students are required to support and document their daily work to validate these experiences.
+Students are required to procure and secure a clinical practice site.
+Students already working in mammography will be required to support and document their daily work to validate these experiences.